Program Educational Objectives & Student Outcomes

 4. Graduates will develop an understanding of the mission of the University to produce graduates with competence, conscience, and compassion and its relation to professional engineering practice.

-These Program Educational Objectives and Student Outcomes represent a formal manifestation of an educational philosophy and spirit that the Civil Engineering Department has operated under for many years.
+These Program Educational Objectives and Student Outcomes represent a formal manifestation of an educational philosophy and spirit that the Civil, Environmental, and Sustainable Engineering Department has operated under for many years.

 Annual student enrollment and graduation data for this program are available at the Office of Institutional Research.